 If your questions are not addressed here, please consult the Associated Press Stylebook (AP) or Merriam-Webster’s Collegiate Dictionary, the standard style references for college publications.
 (If using AP online, please do NOT rely on the "Ask the Editor" question-and-answer section.)

-abbreviations: Use periods with abbreviations.
-Avoid using abbreviations in running text.
+abbreviations: Avoid using abbreviations in running text.
 A few standard abbreviations may be used only when it's customary (a.m. or B.C.E.).
+Use periods.

 Abbreviate academic degrees only when they follow a name.
 Use periods in abbreviations for academic degrees and in most two-letter abbreviations (D.Litt., A.B., Ph.D.; U.S., a.m., Ms.).

-acronyms: Acronyms that appear in full caps do not take periods (FAFSA).
+acronyms: An acronym is a single word formed from the first letter of a series of words.
+Acronyms appear in full caps and do not take periods (FAFSA).
 Spell out acronyms on first reference unless they are well known, such as NAACP.

 Note: Smith confers the A.B., S.B., A.M. and S.M. degrees.
 Smith's undergraduate degree in biological sciences is considered a bachelor of arts or an A.B.; its graduate degree in biological sciences is the master of science, or S.M.
 Smith offers two engineering degrees: the bachelor of arts in engineering arts and the bachelor of science in engineering science.